 This ancient Jewel was more than just a historical city of the Incan Empire.
-The great masonry and engineering feats they achieved at such an ancient time are reflected on every corner of the ruins that still remain on the rugged peaks of Mount Andes; which is where we journeyed to explore it up close.
+The great masonry and engineering feats they achieved at such an ancient time are reflected in every corner of the ruins that remain on the rugged peaks of Mount Andes; which is where we journeyed to explore it up close.

 Is it worthy of being on the list of seven world wonders?
 We were able to find out.

 The Story behind Machu Picchu

 After the re-discovery of this lost Incan empire in 1911, many excavation projects took place to unravel the alluring and mystical mysteries of these ruins.

 Using the gathered data, experts were able to determine that this stunning city was brought to life in 1450 AD under the Incan Emperor – Pachacuti.

 There is evidence lacking to determine if the Incan community here was driven out by brutal Spanish conquistadors, so some scholars suggest the possibility of a smallpox epidemic.

 After being forgotten by the world for a good number of centuries, the ruins of Machu Picchu made a comeback and continue to maintain its reputation as a world wonder.

 Reaching Machu Picchu